cybrox/linkbox/README.md

 The user now has an open SSH tunnel to a device in the target network, bypassing its NAT.
 (Of course firewalls with deep packet inspection could still block this, but that's another story).

 Obviously, the user is free to do whatever he likes.
 For an example scenario, a german manufacturer of door communication systems exposes an HTTP API that allows third party devices to open the door without further authentication.
-Any device in the local network can use this endpoint.
-So we are just on `curl` command away from opening the front door.
+Any device in the local network can use this endpoint. **So we are just one `curl` command away from opening the front door.**